 If you want to fight the aging process, some dermatologists have recommended a healthy dose of moisturizer and sunscreen.
 Our skin is absorbing rays of sunlight all year round, and over time the sun begins to take its toll, even for the infrequent tanner.

-You should use a sunscreen with protection ratings of around 30, whether it’s an autumn evening or midsummer’s day.
+You should use a sunscreen with protection ratings of at least 30, whether it’s an autumn evening or midsummer’s day.

 Moisturizers can help keep the skin healthy too, but you should also focus on keeping the skin free of antioxidants.

-Hyaluronic acid is an ingredient you should look for and will become familiar with in skincare, but also consider products rich with Vitamin A and green tea extracts along with other substances to blast away those antioxidants.
+Hyaluronic acid is an ingredient you should look for and will become familiar with in skincare.
+Also consider products rich with Vitamin A and green tea extracts, among others, to blast away those antioxidants.

 Question 3 - Are All Skin Care Products FSA Eligible?

 This may include anything from a mild case of acne to severe cases of shingles or psoriasis.
-It is important to understand these products must be approved and specific for health use, and not to be used for cosmetics.
+It is important to understand these products must be approved and specifically for health use and not cosmetic.

 Question 4 - What Skin Care Products Do I Need?